-It is also a favorite to make at our house because it can use up all of those extra healthy veggies that you have in the vegetable crisper.
-Toss in colorful sliced peppers, onions, scallions, or thinly sliced carrots along with the broccoli for an extra veggie boost. feel free to get creative with any other vegetables that you like in a stir fry.
+It is also a way to use up all those extra healthy veggies you have in the vegetable crisper.
+Toss in colorful sliced peppers, onions, scallions, or thinly sliced carrots along with the broccoli for an extra veggie boost.
+But don't limit yourself to those; feel free to get creative with any other vegetables that you like in a stir-fry.

 - 1 pound sirloin steak